Mining Ethereum Classic

 3. Run the miner

 Run the miner.
-The command line depends from you miner, and your OS.
-For example to start mining with NBMiner, the run command is:
+The command line depends on your miner and operating system.
+For example, to start mining with NBMiner, run:

 $ ./nbminer -a etchash -o stratum+tcp://nushypool.com:40000 -u [address].[workername]

-You can quickly configure your command in our ETC Pool Page and tap "Start Mining" button.
+You can quickly configure your command on our ETC Pool Page and tap the "Start Mining" button.

 Good luck!